LispCookbook/cl-cookbook/README.md

 4. Run gem install bundler -v `2.1.4` to install bundler.
 5. `cd` to the `cl-cookbook` directory and run `bundle install --path vendor/bundle` to install Jekyll locally.
 6. Run `bundle exec jekyll serve` to generate the site and host it.

+### Use a Docker container

+Since it can be a bit troublesome to install older versions of Ruby onto newer Linux-based systems, another option is to use a `docker` or similar technology.

+1. Build the container by executing `sudo docker build -t cl-cookbook .` in this directory.
+2. Run Jekyll inside the container `sudo docker run -p 4000:4000 -v $(pwd):/cl-cookbook cl-cookbook` from this directory.

+This container will mount current directory into the container so you will be able to see your latest changes.
+You can open your web browser and navigate to `http://127.0.0.1:4000/cl-cookbook/`.

 ### Troubleshooting